oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop-working-copy/review-ords-apis/review-ords-apis.md

               ![The OpenAPI info](images/get-path-for-folium-execute-request.png)

           4. Scroll down slightly, to see the <b>Response Body</b> of the `GET` request.
 What does this payload look like it could be used for?
-If you guessed a map rendering, then you're correct.
+If you guessed a map rendering, than you're correct.
 We'll use this information to populate a Folium map for our Flask application's main page (aka `index.html`)

               ![The OpenAPI info](images/get-path-for-folium-response.png)